arpita221b/arpita221b/README.md

 <h3> About Me </h3>

-- 🎓 &nbsp; Studying Computer Science and Engineering at NIT Hamirpur.

 - 🤔 &nbsp; I enjoy exploring new technologies and developing web applications.
 - 🌱 &nbsp; I'm currently learning React and Node.js.
 - ✍️ &nbsp; Apart from this I have interest in the field of space science.